protegeproject/webprotege/webprotege-attestation/README.md

 ## Configuration
 The contract address must be made available to the application server.
 To do this, configure the address in `src/main/java/resources/configuration/config.properties`.
+Alternatively, the address may be set n the environment with the key `ADDRESS_ATTESTATION`, the RPC provider host and port by `PROVIDER_HOST` and `PROVIDER_PORT` respectively.

 ## Dataset & Running the tests
 The evaluation dataset and test results can be found in the folder `dataset/`.